A Short Guide to Dosing with Herbs

 “How much should I take?”
 I hear this question multiple times a day.
-I often answer with a standard response to follow the directions on the bottle, because I don’t have 30 minutes to explain the art of dosing to every customer, so it is my hope that this article will help to clarify the nuances a bit.
+I often answer with a standard response to follow the directions on the bottle of tincture, because I don’t have the to explain the art of dosing to every customer, so I’m writing this in hopes that this article can be a resource for our community and help to clarify the nuances.
+I am going to focus on tincture dosing here, but dosing for tea will follow the same general principles.

 Many tincture bottles will recommend something in the range of 20-60 drops 3-4 times a day, and this is a good standard for many people.
 It should be noted that this dosage is for an adult weighing 150 lbs.
 Children’s dosing will always be lower (divide child’s weight by 150; multiply the recommended adult dose by this fraction to get the child’s dosage level).
 And people weighing less than 150 pounds may find that they need less than the recommended dose, while larger people may need to take more.
 That being said, these recommendations are arbitrary.
 There are no scientific standards for dosing.
 Even the British Herbal Pharmacopeia offers no explanation on how the recommended dosages originated; it appears that they are largely based on theory and tradition.